What if we stopped shopping?

 30 mins

-It's in your TV shows.
-It's in the ads you watch.
-It's in your TikToks.
-Sync music is everywhere, and it's changing the music industry.
-This episode was produced by Ariana Aspuru, edited by Amina Al-Sadi, fact-checked by Gabriel Dunatov, engineered by Patrick Boyd and David Tatasciore, and hosted by Sean Rameswaram.
-Zara Larsson performing during the Grammy Awards this year.
-Photo by Matt Winkelmeyer/Getty Images for The Recording Academy.
+Ferrari is about to drop an almost $700,000 electric vehicle on the market.
+It has even fewer fans than the typical EV.
+This episode was produced by Ariana Aspuru, edited by Jolie Myers, fact-checked by Gabriel Dunatov, engineered by Patrick Boyd and David Tatasciore, and hosted by Sean Rameswaram.
+Handout photo of Ferrari Luce.
+Ferrari/PA/Press Association via AP Images.
 Listen to Today, Explained ad-free by becoming a Vox Member: vox.com/members.
 New Vox members get $20 off their membership right now.
 Transcript at vox.com/today-explained-podcast.
 Learn more about your ad choices.
 Visit podcastchoices.com/adchoices

 25 mins

-Anthropic and OpenAI are proving the inherent difficulties in trusting AI companies with our future.
-This episode was produced by Dustin DeSoto, edited by Jolie Myers, fact-checked by Gabriel Dunatov, engineered by David Tatasciore, and hosted by Sean Rameswaram.
-Sam Altman, chief executive officer of OpenAI Inc. Photo by Daniel Heuer/Bloomberg via Getty Images.
+The Trump administration will no longer create a $1.776 billion "anti-weaponization" fund, the latest in a series of losses for the President and his agenda.
+This episode was produced by Kelli Wessinger and Dustin DeSoto, edited by Amina Al-Sadi, fact-checked by Gabriel Dunatov, engineered by David Tatasciore and Patrick Boyd, and hosted by Sean Rameswaram.
+President Donald Trump dancing on stage after delivering remarks.
+Photo by Roberto Schmidt/Getty Images.
 Listen to Today, Explained ad-free by becoming a Vox Member: vox.com/members.
 New Vox members get $20 off their membership right now.
 Transcript at vox.com/today-explained-podcast.
 Learn more about your ad choices.
 Visit podcastchoices.com/adchoices